Here is some information which may help you in your search for a Scottie.

 and

-they should ask you a dozen questions which you should be glad to answer.
+they should ask you dozens of questions which you should be glad to answer.

 You